HL7/davinci-pct/input/pagecontent/use_cases.md

     <tr>
         <td>CAA<br/>Consolidated Appropriations Act</td>
         <td>Also called "H.R.
 133". <p>The CARES (Coronavirus Aid, Relief, and Economic Security) Act implemented a variety of programs to address issues related to the onset of the COVID-19 pandemic. </p>
-            <p>The Consolidated Appropriations Act continued many of these programs by adding new phases, new allocations, and new guidance to address issues related to the continuation of the COVID-19 pandemic. </p>
+            <p>The Consolidated Appropriations Act continued many of these programs by adding new phases, new allocations, and new guidance to address issues related to the continuation of the COVID-19 pandemic.
+Title I (the No Surprises Act) of Division BB of the Consolidated Appropriations Act, 2021 establishes new protections from surprise billing and excessive cost sharing for consumers receiving health care items/services.</p>
             <p>The Consolidated Appropriations Act (2021) was passed by Congress on December 21, 2020 and signed into law on December 27, 2020. </p></td>
     </tr>
      <tr>